-Is the last time America understood the phrase “Excuse me…” when Steve Martin exploded on SNL in 1975?
+The last time America understood the phrase “Excuse me…” is when Steve Martin exploded on SNL in 1975.
 Why have we all turned into a band of passive aggressive push-arounds?
-Hi.
-I’m Steven Alan Green.
-And, although born and bred right here in these United States, I lived and learned manners whilst living an alternative life in a land 7,000 miles away on a tiny island known as Great Britain.
+Although born and bred right here in these United States, I lived and learned manners “whilst” living an alternative life in a land 7,000 miles away on a tiny island known as Great Britain.
 I didn’t know I was an American until I moved to England.
 What I mean is that I really stood out.
 There’s a bad joke over there about us Americans.
 Why do Americans talk so loud?
 So you can hear them over their clothing.
 You see the Brits are notoriously reserved.
 But it’s more than that.
 They are indeed unconsciously sinister.
 Everything is fair play, run on a society based logic, understatement, and indeed implication.
 Over there, Excuse me, is fighting words.

 This has been Steven Alan Green for The Hollywood Dog.
 1/31/17